First-Time-Coders/FirstTimeCoders-SOEN341_Project_W25/README.md

 ## <a name="pd"></a>Project Description

-This project aims to create a platform to ease communications between users.
+This project aims to create a modern platform to ease communications between users called ChatHaven.
+Whether you're collaborating with a team, engaging with a community, or having private conversations with friends, ChatHaven provides an intuitive and organized space to stay connected.
+The application enable users can create topic-specific channels, share media, and enjoy real-time messaging with a clean and customizable interface.

 ## <a name="team"></a>Team Members and Roles
 * Mohammed Safouane Maghni